faivan95/faivan95/README.md

 ## ⚡ Fun Facts

 - 🪄 My code sometimes works like magic (and other times like a wild spell gone wrong)
-- ☕ Runs on coffee, curiosity, and plot twists
+- ☕ Runs on memes, curiosity, and plot twists
 - 🤓 Can usually be found reading or building the next LLM-powered thing

 ---